Data- and Variance-dependent Regret Bounds for Online Tabular MDPs: Regret Lower Bounds

-\begin{thm} For any policy sequence $\{\pi_t\}_{t=1}^T$, there exist episodic MDP instances with adversarial losses such that each of the following holds (possibly for a different instance): $ \text{(i)} \, \Reg_T = \Omega\prn{\sqrt{SAL^\star}} $, $ \text{(ii)} \, \Reg_T = \Omega\prn{\sqrt{SAQ_\infty}} $, and $ \text{(iii)} \, \Reg_T = \Omega\prn{\sqrt{HV_1}}. $ \end{thm} These lower bounds imply that the regret bounds in \cref{sec:global_optimization} are optimal up to logarithmic factors, except for the path-length bound.
+These lower bounds imply that the regret bounds in \cref{sec:global_optimization} are optimal up to logarithmic factors, except for the path-length bound.
 For the path-length bounds, our upper bound leaves an $\sqrt{{SA}/{H}}$-dependent gap.
 This gap is consistent with that in multi-armed bandits: the best-known upper bounds come with an explicit $\sqrt{A}$ dependence on the number of actions $A$, whereas the lower bounds scale as $\Omega(\sqrt{V_1})$ and do not require any dependence on $A$ \citep{bubeck2019improved}.
 By contrast, policy optimization often introduces an additional dependence on $H$.
 In particular, as in \citet{luo2021policy,dann2023best}, the resulting data-independent guarantees can be worse by a factor of $H$ compared to the best-known bounds.
 Closing this $H$-gap in minimax regret remains an important open problem.